rltyty/rblog/content/notes/apue/Ch03-File-IO/index.md

 ![Two independent processes with the same file open](./images/Fig3.8%20Two%20independent%20processes%20with%20the%20same%20file%20open.png)

-Each process has its own file table entry for the same open file, but only a single v-node table entry for a given file.
+Each process has its own open file table entry for the same open file, but only a single v-node table entry for a given file.

-- After each write, the current file offset(CFO) in the file table entry is incremented by the number of bytes written.
+- After each write, the current file offset (CFO) in the file table entry is incremented by the number of bytes written.
 If the current file offset exceeds the current file size, the current file size in the i-node table entry is set to the current file offset.